penuts7644/pygor/docs/installation.rst

         <tool file="<LOCATION>/evaluate_sequences.xml" />
     </section>

-Make sure to have setup you galaxy server to be able to use docker images.
+Make sure to have setup you galaxy server to be able to use Docker images.
 This can be done inside the ``job_conf.xml`` file by adding the following:

 .. code:: xml